 A non-dependant is a person who:

-resides with the claimant, and
+resides with you; and

 Non-dependants are often people like grown-up sons or daughters and elderly relatives.